Rethink the City: New approaches to Global and Local Urban Challenges

 Author Biographies

-Anja van der Watt (ed), Delft University of Technology
+Anja van der Watt (ed), Department of Architecture, Faculty of Architecture and the Built Environment, Delft University of Technology, The Netherlands

 Anja is an interdisciplinary urban researcher and communicator, holding an MSc in architecture from TU Delft.
 Her focus is sustainable urban development across contexts of the Global South, with a particular interest in climate justice and the potential of the circular economy in creating inclusive and resilient communities.
 Her work combines strategy, research and the development of digital educational materials.
 In addition to moderating the self-paced Rethink the City course, she is an independent consultant, working for international organizations such the Habitat for Humanity’s Terwilliger Center for Innovation in Shelter (TCIS), the Urban Development Technical Facility (UDTF) at Directorate General of International Partnerships (DG INTPA - European Commission) and the International Centre for Study of the Preservation and Restoration of Cultural Property (ICCROM).